 There are two types of views in SQL Server, they are

 - Complex view or non-updatable views.

-What is a simple view or Updatable view in SQL Server?
+What is a simple view or an Updatable view in SQL Server?

-The view which is created based on the columns of a single table, then it is known as a simple view in SQL Server.
+The view that is created based on the columns of a single table, then it is known as a simple view.
 We can perform all the DML operations on a simple view so that a simple view can also be called an updatable view or dynamic view.

 -- View with all columns CREATE VIEW vwAllEmployees1 AS SELECT * FROM Employee -- View with specific columns CREATE VIEW vwAllEmployees2 AS SELECT ID, Name, Gender, DOB, DeptID FROM Employee